Harry Oakes

-Sir Harry Oakes, 1st Baronet (23 December 1874 – 7 July 1943) was a British gold mine owner, entrepreneur, investor and philanthropist.
-He earned his fortune in Canada and moved to the Bahamas in the 1930s for tax purposes.
-Though American by birth, he became a British citizen and was granted the hereditary title of baronet in 1939.
+Sir Harry Oakes, 1st Baronet (23 December 1874 – 8 July 1943) was a British gold mine owner, entrepreneur, investor and philanthropist.
+He earned his fortune in Canada and moved to the British Bahamas in the 1930s for tax purposes.
+Though American by birth, he became a British subject and was granted the hereditary title of baronet in 1939.

 Oakes was murdered in 1943 under mysterious circumstances, and the subsequent trial ended with acquittal of the accused.
-No further legal proceedings have taken place on the matter, the cause of death and the details surrounding it have never been entirely determined, and the case has been the subject of several books and four films.
+No further legal proceedings have taken place on the matter, the cause of death and the details surrounding it have never been entirely determined (though are thought to be unusually grisly) and the case has been the subject of several books and four films.

 Biography

 Early life

 Oakes was born in Sangerville, Maine, one of five children of William Pitt Oakes and Edith Nancy Lewis.
 His father was a prosperous lawyer.
 Harry Oakes graduated from Foxcroft Academy and went on to Bowdoin College in 1896, and he spent two years at the Syracuse University Medical School.
 One of his sisters, Gertrude Oakes, died in the 1935 sinking of the ocean liner SS Mohawk off the New Jersey coast.